Omgzilla/homebrew-juju/README.md

 # Juju | DevOps management tool

 Homebrew only supports the latest version which is ideal for me.
-This repo points at the latest 2.9.43 version.
+This repo points at the latest LTS 3.6.7 version.

-*This is my first attempt to create a homebrew formula.*
+_This is my first attempt to create a homebrew formula._

 ## How do I install these formulae?